-LoRa network server providers make available various tools for decoding the payload on the receiving side.
+LoRa network server providers provide various tools for decoding the payload on the receiving side.
 Some providers make it very easy to create such a decoder using a form template, e.g., in JavaScript.
 Other providers offer an input field for a finished piece of program code in JavaScript.
 Please familiarize yourself with the specific details of the payload decoder of your respective provider.

-On its homepage, Pepperl+Fuchs provides a payload decoder for download in JavaScript format.
+Pepperl+Fuchs provides a downloadable payload decoder in JavaScript format on its homepage.
 You can open this script using a text editor and copy and paste it into the input field for the payload decoder of the LNS provider.

-You can download the payload description and the payload decoder for your WILSEN.sonic.level online from the product detail page for the respective WS-UCC-F406-B15-B41- wireless ultrasonic sensor at www.pepperl-fuchs.com.
+You can download the payload description and the payload decoder for your WILSEN.sonic.level online from the product detail page for the respective WS-UC-F406-B41 wireless ultrasonic sensor at www.pepperl-fuchs.com.
 See the Documents and Software areas.